openstack/charm-guide/doc/source/getting-started/settings.rst

 Notes on the OVN Chassis network interface (OVN_DATA_PORT):

+* An Open vSwitch (OVS) bridge is always needed (per node), and its name is determined by the ovn-chassis charm's ``ovn-bridge-mappings`` option in the bundle ('br-ex').
+OVN_DATA_PORT denotes the name of the bridge's underlying interface (e.g. 'bond1' or 'enp1s0').

-* When a second interface (per node) *is not* used, an Open vSwitch bridge named 'br-ex' must be set up in MAAS for each node.
-The bridge name is determined by the ovn-chassis charm's ``ovn-bridge-mappings`` option in the bundle.
-The value of OVN_DATA_PORT will be the mapping of bridge to original interface (e.g. 'br-ex:enp1s0').
-See the :ref:`MAAS page <cdg:ovs_bridge>` in the Deploy Guide for details on creating an OVS bridge in MAAS.
+* When a second interface *is not* used on a node, an OVS bridge must be set up manually (see the :ref:`MAAS page <cdg:ovs_bridge>` in the Deploy Guide for help).
+In the MAAS web UI, this bridge must be associated with the subnet (EXT_SUBNET) and its IP address status should be set to either 'Auto assign' or 'Static assign'.

-* When a second interface *is* used, the charms will create an OVS bridge on each interface.
+* When a second interface *is* used on a node, the charms will automatically create the OVS bridge.
+In the MAAS web UI, this interface must be associated with the subnet (EXT_SUBNET), but its IP address status should remain as 'Unconfigured'.

-* It is convenient for the interface name to be common across the nodes.
+* It is convenient for the bridges' underlying interface names to be common.
-  Individual hardware (MAC) addresses can be used instead if this is not the case.
+  However, if this is not the case, individual hardware (MAC) addresses can be used instead.
 Make note of them.

-* Within the MAAS web UI, the interface (e.g. 'br-ex' or 'eth1') should be associated with the subnet (EXT_SUBNET) and its IP address status must remain as 'Unconfigured'.

 .. list-table::
    :header-rows: 1